hirtenfelder/coreline/README.md

 # Coreline Sandbox

-Coreline is a C-based embedded application for the Raspberry Pi Pico that reads environmental and GPS data and displays it in real time on an SPI LCD.
+Coreline is a C-based embedded application for the Raspberry Pi Pico microcontroller that reads environmental and GPS data and displays it in real time on an SPI LCD.

 It integrates a DHT22 sensor for temperature and humidity, a u-blox NEO-6M GPS module for positioning data, and an ST7735S display for output.